techstars/full-stack-challenge/CEB_README.md

 ----NOTE----
-All comments from me are prefixed with "CEB"
+All comments from me in the Ruby backend are prefixed with "CEB"
 ------------